 Psychologists coined the term “labeling” for properly defining our emotions.
 One should consider the intensity of the emotion and reflect on this feeling.
 As we become aware of this, we can get to know these negative emotions and their roots and how to manage them at any given time.
 This can allow leaders to make better decisions and solve problems.

 Another important factor is having empathy in the workplace.
 It is crucial to put yourself in someone else's shoes and try to understand how they are feeling.
 Once you can process their thoughts, you should show compassion and understanding.
 You will gain the respect of your subordinates and your bosses with this empathetic understanding of all.

 Emotional intelligence is one of the most important skills that leaders can possess in the workplace.
 It is not easy to do, but once we take the extra effort to understand these feelings and react professionally, success in both you and the business will follow.

 At the end of the day, empathy in the workplace creates an environment that is more welcoming and positive and leads to the possibilities of creating a more efficient and productive workplace.
 And who doesn’t want a work environment that’s more open and warm?
 My thoughts exactly!

 Amber Trail.
 Executive Contributor Brainz Magazine

 Amber Trail, MBA, SHRM-CP is the founder and consultant for her human resources consulting company, The HR Trail, LLC.
 With over a decade of HR experience and a master’s degree in Business Administration, Amber brings her passion and knowledge of human resources to small businesses nationwide.
 She realized that not all businesses need nor can they afford a full-time HR professional, and that's why she decided to create The HR Trail.
-To provide a variety of human resource consulting services such as recruitment, coaching, company handbook development, event planning, and more.
-Her motto is creativity + passion = purpose and she thrives on successfully helping small businesses accomplish their human resources needs!
+To provide various human resource consulting services such as recruitment, coaching, company handbook development, event planning, and more.
+Her motto is creativity + passion = purpose, and she thrives on successfully helping small businesses accomplish their human resources needs!